 You Can’t Do This Consistently

 While you could make that case that you could sell a stock that returned 15% and find a better performing stock, you can’t make the argument that you can do this over and over, time and again over a long period of time.
 It just cannot be done.
+Bill Miller of Legg Mason beat the market from 1991 to 2005.
+The odds of doing this again: 1 in 2.3 million.
 You will eventually invest in a dog and lose money or not earn as well of a return.
 As a result of this, you are in a worse situation than if you had just bought and held.

 The Numbers Speak for Themselves